top of page

 You were with your dad.
 I was with both my parents.
 The clinic was busy that day so we were sitting opposite each other in the corridor.

-You had a walking stick and a flat cap on.
-Your face was pale and your eyes heavy.
-You looked cosy though, all wrapped up from the cold outside while I was probably sat there pretending Dublin in the middle of winter was somehow more tropical than it was thanks to my steroids.
+I’m not going to lie, you looked shit, but I’m sure I didn’t look much better.
+You had a walking stick and a flat cap on; your face was pale and your eyes heavy.
+You looked cosy though, all wrapped up from the cold outside while I was sat there pretending Dublin in the middle of winter was somehow more tropical than it really was (thanks, steroids).

 I don’t remember seeing you much after that.
 Not until we were back in Belfast at clinic, and of course by that point it was COVID, so we were always kept at a distance.

 And it’s funny, because we didn’t even speak all that often.
-It came in random little bursts.
-Usually around birthdays, transplant anniversaries, or if we’d happened to see each other that day in hospital.
+It came in random little bursts, usually around birthdays, transplant anniversaries, or if we’d happened to see each other that day in hospital.

 But despite that, you became my person, whether you wanted to be or not.

 I cried so much after you called me that day.
 I still don’t know how I managed to keep it together while we were on the phone.
+I’d never heard a voice sound so weak, so strained, and so tired.

-We talked about God.
-Do you remember?
+We talked about God, do you remember?

-I don’t know if my answer was any good.
-I don’t know if your mum would’ve approved much of my theology.
-But you seemed to be on the same page as me, and I think that gave you some comfort.
+You asked me what I thought about it all: Did I believe in it?
+Did I believe in Heaven?
+I don’t know if my answer was any good, and I don’t know if your mum would’ve approved much of my theology, but you seemed to be on the same page as me, and I think that gave you some comfort.

+Of course, if Heaven does exist, we probably didn’t help your chances much.
 Joking about lighting candles probably didn’t win you any favours with the big man.
 Still, it made us laugh, and that was enough.
 Now every time I see a Clean Cotton Yankee Candle, I smile and think of you.

 Although the truth is, I don’t need a candle to remember you.
 You’re already there.

+I n fact, I'll always remember the last message I sent you.
 By that point, I was worried I’d become a bit of a nuisance, but I just wanted to be there for you even if you couldn’t reply.

-But when your mum replied instead… when she told me it had happened…It left such a hole.
+But when your mum replied instead; when she told me it had happened.
+It left such a hole.

-Because at the end of the day, not many young people know what it’s like to go through this.
-And to have shared so much, to have been in such similar positions in life, and to have faced so many of the same fears… we just understood each other.
+Because at the end of the day, not many young people know what it’s like to go through this, and to have shared so much, to have been in such similar positions in life, and to have faced so many of the same fears... we just understood each other.
 And now you’re gone, I feel guilty.

+Guilty that I haven’t lived my life to its fullest.
 Guilty that I can’t stop replaying the memories and move on from what’s been.
+Guilty that I still can’t fully accept everything that’s been lost.

-There have been so many happy moments since.
-Moments I know I should be grateful for.
+There have been so many happy moments since it ended; moments I know I should be grateful for.
+And I am.
+I really am.

-And I think that’s the part people don’t always understand about surviving something like cancer.
+But there have also been many sad, difficult, and deeply challenging ones, and I think that’s the part people don’t always understand about surviving something like cancer.

-But some part of you stays there.
-Some part of you remains caught in the before and after of it all.
+The treatment ends, the appointments slow down, and life, in theory, starts moving again.
+But some part of you stays there, caught in the before and after of it all.
 And when someone who understood that part of you is no longer here, it leaves behind a very particular kind of guilt.

 Because if things were the other way round, I know you’d have done better than me.
+You’d have lived bigger, laughed louder, and made so much more of the time.

 I miss you, Dan.